Company: Self-Help Credit Union

 - Maintaining routine connections and strong relationships with key funding partners and peer organizations.

-- Managing or supporting engagements with external advisory or governing boards.
+- Managing or supporting engagement with external advisory or governing boards.

-- Lead and support funding compliance of debt and equity awards, which may include:
+- Lead and support funding compliance of various debt and equity awards, which may include:

 - Documenting, tracking, and initiating scheduled payments on funding held by Self-Help.